Team members: Ian Graeme, Janice Mason

 - We did something more than once.

 - There were dairy products involved.

 Given the maze of islands between the starting line and Ketchikan glory land, you’d think that if humans were >/= rat level, then multiple times in the R2AK would make teams faster.
 Looking at the data, this is in no way true, and Team Oaracle appears to be the most ‘sub-rat’ in their ability to improve.
-Not a steady decline, but overall their elapsed time trendlines make them pretty dumb rats…or at least rats that heard the click of the stopwatch and looked at the maze, looked up at the whitecoats and clipboards, shrugged, and began to amble through the maze to enjoy the scenery.
+Not a steady decline, they have their moments, but their elapsed time trendlines make them pretty dumb rats…or at least rats that heard the click of the stopwatch and looked at the maze, looked up at the whitecoats and clipboards, shrugged, and began to amble through the maze to enjoy the scenery.

 Gold star and a special certificate.
 Golf clap.

 Welcome back to the R2AK, Team Oaracle.
-You are our beta test for the R2AK dating app, swipe down for chafe.
+You are our beta test for the R2AK dating app—swipe down for chafe.